kevinbarabash/beignet/DESIGN.md

 ## TypeScript Interop

-There are a number of compile to JavaScript languages out there, but all of them struggle with writing bindings for existing libraries.
+There are a number of compile to JavaScript languages out there, but all of them require the manual creating of bindings for existing JavaScript/TypeScript libraries.
 Crochet aims to address this issue by:

 - implementing a type system that is compatible with TypeScript's
 - parsing .d.ts files and interpreting them as types in Crochet's type system
 - outputting .d.ts files for each .crochet source file

 This allows for automatic, bidirectional, and typesafe interop with TypeScript.
-The intent is to facilitate the following use cases:
+The intent of this is to facilitate the following use cases:

 - new Crochet projects that want to use existing libraries with TypeScript type definitions